-- Sec.
-5-87.
-Impoundment of threatened, neglected, etc., animal. - When a humane investigator, any law-enforcement officer, an animal control officer or a licensed veterinarian finds that an apparent violation of this article has rendered an animal in such condition as to constitute a direct and immediate threat to its life, safety or health, which the owner or custodian has failed or refuses to remedy, such approved humane officer, law-enforcement officer, animal control officer or licensed veterinarian may take charge of and impound the animal in a facility which will provide the elements of good care set forth in section 5-79 and shall then proceed to take such steps as are required to dispose of the animal pursuant to section 5-88. - State Law reference- Impoundment; expenses; lien; disposition of animal, Code of Virginia § 3.2-6565. - 638 - 639 ARTICLE VI.
-RABIES CONTROL - Sec.
-5-100.
-Vaccination of dogs and cats. - 641 (a) The owner or custodian of all dogs and domesticated cats four (4) months of age 642 and older shall have them currently vaccinated for rabies by a licensed veterinarian or licensed veterinary technician who is under the immediate and direct supervision of a licensed veterinarian on the premises.
+Sec.
+5-87. - Impoundment of threatened, neglected, etc., animal.

+When a humane investigator, any law-enforcement officer, an animal control officer or a licensed veterinarian finds that an apparent violation of this article has rendered an animal in such condition as to constitute a direct and immediate threat to its life, safety or health, which the owner or custodian has failed to remedy, such approved humane officer, law-enforcement officer, animal control officer or licensed veterinarian may take charge of and impound the animal in a facility which will provide the elements of good care set forth in section 5-79 and shall then proceed to take such steps as are required to dispose of the animal pursuant to section 5-88.

+State Law reference- Impoundment; expenses; lien; disposition of animal, Code of Virginia § 3.2-6565.

+ARTICLE VI. - RABIES CONTROL

+Sec.
+5-100. - Vaccination of dogs and cats.

+(a) The owner or custodian of all dogs and domesticated cats four (4) months of age and older shall have them currently vaccinated for rabies by a licensed veterinarian or licensed veterinary technician who is under the immediate and direct supervision of a licensed veterinarian on the premises.
 The supervising veterinarian on the premises shall provide the owner or custodian of the dog or cat with a rabies vaccination certificate or herd rabies vaccination certificate and shall keep a copy in his own files.
-The owner or custodian of the dog or cat shall furnish within a reasonable period of time, upon the request of an animal control officer, humane investigator, law enforcement officer, state veterinarian's State Veterinarian's representative, or official of the department of health, the certificate of vaccination for such dog or cat.
+The owner or custodian of the dog or cat shall furnish within a reasonable period of time, upon the request of an animal control officer, humane investigator, law enforcement officer, State Veterinarian's representative, or official of the department of health, the certificate of vaccination for such dog or cat.
 The vaccine used shall be licensed by the United States Department of Agriculture for use in that species.
-If, however, such vaccination would threaten the physical well-being of such dog or cat, the local health department grants an exemption certificate pursuant to 12 VAC 5-105-30 because the animal suffers from an underlying medical condition that is likely to result in a life-threatening condition in response to such vaccination and such exemption would not risk public health and safety, the owner of such dog or cat shall obtain a certificate, signed by a licensed veterinarian, certifying such fact; and the owner shall keep such dog or cat in guarantine unless and until the same is vaccinated.
+If, however, the local health department grants an exemption certificate pursuant to 12 VAC 5-105-30 because the animal suffers from an underlying medical condition that is likely to result in a life-threatening condition in response to such vaccination and such exemption would not risk public health and safety, the owner shall keep such dog or cat in quarantine unless and until the same is vaccinated.

 - (b) Any person transporting a dog or cat into the city from some other jurisdiction shall comply with the requirements of subsection (a) of this section within 30 days subsequent to bringing such dog or cat into the city.

-- 663 (c) A veterinarian vaccinating a dog or cat as required by this section shall issue to 664 the owner of the dog or cat a certificate of vaccination showing:
+- (c) A veterinarian vaccinating a dog or cat as required by this section shall issue to the owner of the dog or cat a certificate of vaccination showing:

 - (1) Date of the vaccination;

-- 666 (2) Sex and breed of the dog or cat;
+- (2) Sex and breed of the dog or cat;

 - (3) The dog's or cat's weight, color and marks;

-- 668 (4) Rabies tag number;
+- (4) Rabies tag number;

-- (5) Name of the owner;
+- (5) Name of the owner:

 - (6) Amount and kind of vaccine injection; and

-- 671 (7) Method of injection.
+- (7) Method of injection.

-- State Law reference- Rabies inoculation of dogs and domesticated cats, Code of Virginia, § § 3.2-6521, 3.2-6529.
+State Law reference- Rabies inoculation of dogs and domesticated cats, Code of Virginia, § § 3.2-6521, 3.2-6529.

-- 674